nanotps.com by @CryptoIsCute

 Once we have our confirmations, we divide the batch size by the number of seconds that have passed.
 We then divide by 2 to get our final tps.
 This is because sending Nano from one user to another requires two blocks, a send and receive, for the money to be spendable.
 If we didn't divide by 2, we'd need to more than double bitcoin's tps since a single transaction usually has multiple inputs and outputs.

 Better hardware and fewer nodes.
 Nano's network overhead scales with the square of the number of PRs, so if you're delegating to a small or slow one, consider moving away.
-There is a security tradeoff in doing so but if capacity is your goal, this makes sense.
+There is a security tradeoff in doing so, but if capacity is your goal, this makes sense.
 In the long term software updates and moving away from ORV may help as well.

 A few GPUs spamming, the introduction of forks, and bandwidth cuts dramatically reduce throughput.
 Forks take substantially longer to resolve and can be generated faster than normal block spam since every side of a fork shares the same PoW.
+Those days where the graph reports numbers near zero are ones where an attacker was present.
+This shows we're probably dramatically overestimating the performance capabilities of the nano network.

 Beta's performance isn't representative of mainnet due to the composition of PRs.
 This as true for Nano as it is in other cryptocurrencies, where beta setups commonly perform thousands of times better due to their unrealistic testing conditions.

-People ask all the time about Nano's tps, but there haven't been good resources for tracking it.
+People ask all the time about Nano's tps, but there aren't good resources for tracking it.
 Numbers in the hundreds or even thousands per second are commonly thrown around.
-Nano's official twitter recently suggested that it was about 1000 (the team deleted it and thanked me once I showed this wasn't true — huge props to them for doing that).
+Nano's official twitter recently suggested that it was about 1000 (the team deleted it and thanked me once I showed this wasn't true — props to them for doing that).
 Sometimes people will be linked the peak performance observed during various spam attacks, but what end users should care about is not the rare moments of bursty confirmations but rather the sustained tps with which they can interact with the network.